 - (1) General.
 It shall be a violation of this Article for a City Official to accept any gift that might reasonably tend to influence such Officer in the discharge of official duties. - (2) Specific.
 It shall be a violation of this Article for a City Official to accept any gift for which the fair market value is greater than fifty dollars (\$50.00).
 It shall be a violation of this Article for a City Official to accept multiple gifts from a single source for which the cumulative fair market value exceeds two-hundred dollars (\$200.00) in a single fiscal year. - (3) It shall be a violation of this Article for a Vendor to offer or give a Gift to a City Official exceeding fifty dollars (\$50.00) per gift, or multiple gifts cumulatively valued at more than two-hundred dollars (\$200.00) per a single fiscal year. - (4) Definition of Gift.
 Anything of monetary value, including but not limited to cash, the extension of credit, personal property, real property, services, meals, entertainment, and travel expenses. - (5) Exceptions.
-This definition shall not apply to the following, which are allowed under this Article: - (A) a lawful campaign contribution; - (B) meals, lodging, transportation, entertainment, and related travel expenses paid for (or reimbursed by) the City in connection with the City Official's attendance at a conference, seminar or similar event, or the coordinator of the event; - (C) meals, lodging, transportation, or entertainment furnished in connection with public events, appearances or ceremonies related to official City business, or charity functions, or community events, if furnished by the sponsor of such events (who is in attendance); - (D) complimentary copies of trade publications and other related materials; - (E) attendance at hospitality functions at local, regional, state or national association meetings and/or conferences;

-- (F) any gift that would have been offered or given to the City Official because of a personal, familial, professional relationship regardless of the City Official's capacity with the City; - (G) tee shirts, caps and other similar promotional material; - (H) complimentary attendance at political or charitable fund raising events. - (6) Donations.
+This definition shall not apply to the following, which are allowed under this Article: - (A) a lawful campaign contribution; - (B) meals, lodging, transportation, entertainment, and related travel expenses paid for (or reimbursed by) the City in connection with the City Official's attendance at a conference, seminar or similar event, or the coordinator of the event; - (C) meals, lodging, transportation, or entertainment furnished in connection with public events, appearances or ceremonies related to official City business, or charity functions, or community events, if furnished by the sponsor of such events; - (D) complimentary copies of trade publications and other related materials; - (E) attendance at hospitality functions at local, regional, state or national association meetings and/or conferences; - (F) any gift that would have been offered or given to the City Official because of a personal, familial, professional relationship regardless of the City Official's capacity with the City; - (G) tee shirts, caps and other similar promotional material; - (H) complimentary attendance at political or charitable fund raising events. - (6) Donations.
 It is not a violation under this Article for a City Official to accept a Gift prohibited by this Article on behalf of the City of Denton.
-Conveyance of a Gift prohibited by this Article to the City of Denton or a nonprofit corporation cures any potential violation.
+Conveyance of a

+Gift prohibited by this Article to the City of Denton or a nonprofit corporation cures any potential violation.

-(c) Outside Employment.
+Outside Employment. (c)

 - (1) Applicability of Section.
-This subsection applies to Department Heads. - (2) Prohibition.
-It is a violation of this Article for a Department Head to solicit, accept, or engage in concurrent outside employment which could reasonably be expected to impair independence of judgment in, or faithful performance of, official duties. - (3) Disclosure and Consent.
-It is a violation of this Article for a Department Head to accept employment from any Person other than the City without first disclosing the prospective employment arrangement in writing to the Mayor and receiving the Mayor's written consent.
+This subsection applies to the following City Officials. - (2) Prohibition.
+It is a violation of this Article for a City Official covered by this subsection to solicit, accept, or engage in concurrent outside employment which could reasonably be expected to impair independence of judgment in, or faithful performance of, official duties. - (3) Disclosure and Consent.
+It is a violation of this Article for the Department Heads to accept employment from any Person other than the City without first disclosing the prospective employment arrangement in writing to the City Manager and receiving the City Manager's written consent. - (4) Disclosure and Consent- Others.
+It is a violation of this Article for the City Manager, City Attorney, or Municipal Court Judge to accept employment from any Person other than the City without first disclosing the prospective employment arrangement in writing to the Mayor and receiving the Mayor's written consent.